microsoft/terraform-provider-azuredevops/docs/contributing.md

 After this script runs you should see a `./bin/` directory with the compiled terraform provider.

+The `build.sh` suppports the following parameters:

+`-s | --SkipTests` : Skip executing the unit tests
+`-d | --DebugBuild`: Execute _go build_ with flags that disables optimization and adds debug symbols to the created binary `-i | --Install`   : After successful build perform a local install of the provider

 ```bash
 $ ls -lah ./bin/
 ...